USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ## JPROC

+** >> Comment <<** Delete section 7.9; refer users to older manuals if they want to run older options like JPROC.

 ### Description

 The program JPROC calculates daily clear-sky photolysis rates from look-up tables of molecular absorption cross-section and quantum yield (CSQY) data, and climatologically derived ozone-column and optical depth data.
 The outputs from JPROC are ASCII look-up tables of daily clear-sky photolysis rates for photochemical reactions in a selected gas-phase photochemical mechanism at different altitudes, latitudes, and hours from noon.
 The photochemical mechanism from which these rates are derived is selected during compilation of JPROC.
 The altitudes (meters), latitudes (degrees), and hour angles (from noon) for which the rates are derived are hardwired in the JPROC source code.

 CCTM currently uses an in-line photolysis option that calculates photolysis rates using predicted ozone and aerosols.
-JPROC is notused for the default configuration of ModPhot set to  phot/inline).
+JPROC is not used for the default configuration of ModPhot set to phot/inline).
 JPROC is required to produce daily photolysis rate look-up tables if CCTM is compiled with *ModPhot* set to phot/table.

 ### Files, configuration, and environment variables